benjaminselfridge/model-checking/doc/ModelChecking2.md

 if (x == 1 + y) goto label;
 ```

-Ideally the programmer doesn't use explicit `goto`s, but in our language
+Ideally the programmer doesn't use explicit `goto`s, but in `MIG` it
-it will be the only option for affecting control flow in our programs.
+will be the only option for affecting control flow in our programs.
-In our language, assuming `label` refers to line 17, we can write the
+Let's assume `label` refers to a specific line number, namely line 17 of
-corresponding `IfGoto` statement like so:
+the program.
+Then we can write the corresponding `IfGoto` statement like
+so:

 ``` {.haskell}
 if_goto_stmt :: Stmt XY Int